rflandau/Orv/README.md

 This section covers Orv's interaction models but if you just want to read about the packet types, take a look at their implementation in the [Go VaultKeeper prototype](pkg/orv/packets.go).

 > [!TIP]
-> Orv is implemented as a Layer 5 protocol (in the form of HTTP API) in the prototype contained within this repo.
+> Orv is implemented as a Layer 5 protocol (in the form of a HTTP API) in the prototype contained within this repo.
 > While some tweaks have been made to support the Client-Server nature of a REST API, it can still be considered a representative Orv implementation.
 > You can view the API specs and interact with them directly in your web browser by following the instructions [below](#api-docs).